-- (a) Policy review A review of all detention facility policies and procedures should be conducted to ensure that those policies are up to date and accurately reflect the requirements and activities related to the detention facility operation. - (b) Record review A review of the records that support detention facility activities, medical records and the detention facility's financial records should be conducted to ensure that contractual benchmarks are being met and that any discrepancies are documented and reported as part of the assessment report in an effort to mitigate harm from improper access to or release of records. - (c) On-site inspections The assessment team should conduct on-site inspections of the detention facility to verify that activities in the facility are in alignment with goals and objectives and compliant with policies and procedures.
-Any discrepancies, as well as exceptional efforts on the part of management and staff, should be reported as a part of the detention facility assessment.
-An inspection checklist should be used to guide the inspection process and to ensure consistency.
-It is important that the detention facility assessments be viewed as a credible measurement instrument as many issues identified in the assessment may require significant funding.
+- (a) Pre-assessment briefing The pre-assessment briefing should begin with a meeting of the Administrative Services Bureau Commander, key program staff and service providers.
+The individual conducting the assessment will need to advise key personnel of the areas they will be inspecting so the appropriate materials will be brought up to date and made available to the assessment team. - (b) Policy review A review of all detention facility policies and procedures should be conducted to ensure that those policies are up to date and accurately reflect the requirements and activities related to the detention facility operation. - (c) Record review A review of the records that support detention facility activities, medical records and the detention facility's financial records should be conducted to ensure that contractual benchmarks are being met and that any discrepancies are documented and reported as part of the assessment report in an effort to mitigate harm from improper access to or release of records. - (d) Benchmark review A review of the department's stated goals and objectives should be discussed with the Administrative Services Bureau Commander, program managers and other key providers of programs.
+This will provide the opportunity to identify any areas that require correction or additional resources or that reflect a successful performance that should be acknowledged and possibly replicated.